AbuTalha3/Rock-Climbing-Competition-Fixture/README.md

 <!-- > Give credit to everyone who inspired your codebase. -->

 I would like to thank "Cindy Shin" for allowing me to use the design made by her.
-And thank Microverseinc for providing opportunity to learn.
+And thank Microverseinc for providing us opportunity to learn.

 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->